python/cpython/Doc/library/os.path.rst

 .. function:: isreserved(path)

    Return ``True`` if *path* is a reserved pathname on the current system.

    On Windows, reserved filenames include those that end with a space or dot;
-   those that contain colons, which may delimit file streams such as "filename:streamname"; and DOS device names such as "NUL", "CON", "CONIN$", "CONOUT$", "AUX", "PRN", "COM1", and "LPT1".
-On other platforms, this function always returns ``False``.
+   those that contain colons (i.e. file streams such as "name:stream"), wildcard characters (i.e. ``'*?"<>'``), pipe, or ASCII control characters;
+   as well as DOS device names such as "NUL", "CON", "CONIN$", "CONOUT$", "AUX", "PRN", "COM1", and "LPT1".

+   On POSIX platforms, this function always returns ``False``.

    .. versionadded:: 3.12